VPAC/seqpar/sequentialandparallelprogramming.md

 ISBN-13: 978-0-9943373-1-3

-Sequential and Parallel Programming with C and Fortran by Lev Lafayette, 2015.
-Print edition 2019.
+Sequential and Parallel Programming with C and Fortran by Lev Lafayette, 2015, 2020

 Published by the Victorian Partnership for Advanced Computing (trading as V3 Alliance) .